Pope visits Iraq’s war-ravaged north on last day of tour

 Iraq’s Christian minority was hit especially hard.
 The militants forced them to choose among conversion, death or the payment of a special tax for non-Muslims.
 Thousands fled, leaving behind homes and churches that were destroyed or commandeered by the extremists.

-Iraq’s nearly 2,000-year-old Christian population had already rapidly dwindled, from around 1.5 million before the 2003 U.S.-led invasion that plunged the country into chaos to just a few hundred thousand today.
+Iraq’s Christian population, which traces its history back to the earliest days of the faith, had already rapidly dwindled, from around 1.5 million before the 2003 U.S.-led invasion that plunged the country into chaos to just a few hundred thousand today.

 Francis hopes to deliver a message of hope, one underscored by the historic nature of the visit and the fact that it is his first international trip since the start of the coronavirus pandemic.

-Public health experts had expressed concerns ahead of the trip that large gatherings could serve as super-spreader events for the coronavirus in a country suffering from a worsening outbreak where few have been vaccinated.
+Public health experts had expressed concerns ahead of the trip that large gatherings could serve as superspreader events for the coronavirus in a country suffering from a worsening outbreak where few have been vaccinated.

 The Vatican has said it is taking precautions, including holding the Mass outdoors in a stadium that will only be partially filled.
 But throughout the visit, crowds have gathered in close proximity, with many people not wearing masks.
 The pope and members of his delegation have been vaccinated but most Iraqis have not.